BroadbandForum/usp-test/01-messages-and-path-names.md

 2. The AddResp contains a single CreatedObjectResult that has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure element contains an err_code of '7011' (Invalid Type) or '7012' (Invalid Value).
+The OperationFailure element contains an `err_code` of '7011' (Invalid Type) or '7012' (Invalid Value).

-3. The GetResp from the EUT does not contain a Subscription instance with ID `add7`.
+3. The GetResp from the EUT does not contain a Subscription instance with ID 'add8'.

 ## 1.9 Add message with allow partial true, required parameters fail, multiple objects

 ### Purpose

-The purpose of this test is to validate that the EUT properly handles an Add message when the allow_partial element is set to true, and at least one required parameter fails in one of multiple objects.
+The purpose of this test is to validate that the EUT properly handles an Add message when the `allow_partial` element is set to true, and at least one required parameter fails in one of multiple objects.

 ### Functionality Tag